dwellmidnight/HMS/README.md

 **Project Overview - Hospital Management System**

-- **User Authentication**: You have implemented a user authentication system where different roles (admin, doctor, nurse) can log in using their usernames and passwords.
+- **User Authentication**: I have implemented a user authentication system where different roles (admin, doctor, nurse) can log in using their usernames and passwords.
 The system validates user credentials and assigns roles based on login.

 - **Patient Management**:
   - Users with admin privileges can add and delete patient records.